 This library parses that file and optionally merges its values with the built-in

 $ dart pub global activate dotenv

-$ dart pub global run dotenv:new # create a .env file and add it to .gitignore $ dart pub global run dotenv # load the file and print the environment to stdout
+$ dart pub global run dotenv:new # create a .env file and add it to .gitignore $ dart pub global run dotenv # load the file and print only the file environment variables to stdout $ dart pub global run dotenv -p # load the file and print all the environment variables to stdout

 Use the issue tracker for bug reports and feature requests.

 - joho/godotenv (go)